StewartAtkins/node-uniform-cache/README.md

 The available backing stores are:
 * Dummy - no backing store, will return data if used with the read-through mechanism or increment command, but otherwise returns null.
 * Memory - basic in-memory backing store, keeps data in process memory which is not persistent but likely acceptable if a standalone backing store is not available or not desired.
-* Redis - uses a redis server as a backing store
+* Redis - uses a redis server as a backing store (currently incomplete)
 * Memcache - Not yet implemented

 ###Why was it created?